sigstore/docs/content/en/policy-controller/sample-policies.md

 For example purposes, you can use [`sboms/example.spdx.json`](https://github.com/sigstore/policy-controller/blob/main/examples/sboms/example.spdx.json).

-Then attach the SBOM to your image using [`cosign attest`](https://github.com/sigstore/cosign/blob/main/doc/cosign_attest.md) with the flag `--type spdxjson`, and signing it with a private key (for example, one located in a `keys` directory as in `keys/cosign.key`).
+Then attach the SBOM to your image using [`cosign attest`](https://github.com/sigstore/cosign/blob/main/doc/cosign_attest.md) with the flag `--type 'https://spdx.dev/Document'`, and signing it with a private key (for example, one located in a `keys` directory as in `keys/cosign.key`).
 You can review this in our [examples directory](https://github.com/sigstore/policy-controller/tree/main/examples).

 ```
 export COSIGN_PASSWORD=""

-cosign attest --yes --type spdxjson \
+cosign attest --yes --type https://spdx.dev/Document \
   --predicate sboms/example.spdx.json \
   --key keys/cosign.key \
   "${IMAGE}"